arunsabu21/novacart-backend/README.md

 ---

 ## Notes
-- SQLite is used for learning and free-tier deployment purposes
+- SQLite (development & free-tier deployment – switching to PostgreSQL soon)
 - Data may reset on instance restart due to hosting limitations
 - Backend is API-only; frontend consumes these endpoints
 - JWT authentication is required for all protected routes